masejs/masejs/packages/paperjs/README.md

 ## Usage

-Use the tree structure in Javascript.
-Refer to the [Documentation](https://paperui.com) for more guidance on using the library.
-That's it 🎉.
+Use the tree structure in Javascript. <!--Refer to the [Documentation](https://paperui.com) for more guidance on using the library.-->That's it 🎉.

 ```JS```